No matter how much you try to hide personal crises at work sometimes it can get the better of you and ultimately affect your productivity at work.

 Being prepared for this will help to alleviate any upset caused by harmless comments and also gain advice from others that may have been in a similar situation.

-Some benefits packages offer legal support and counseling which could help ease the emotional and financial burdens of personal issues.
+Some productive benefits packages offer legal support and counseling, which could help ease the emotional and financial burdens of personal issues.

 It can be overwhelming when you are trying to deal with things on your own, but there may be some areas within your employment benefits that could take the pressure off you.